OpenEvalProject/evals/manuscripts/elife-40560/v1/manuscript.md

 Next, HRMAn was employed on all 5 cell lines infected with either type I and type II Tg ±100 IU/ml IFNγ and immuno-stained for ubiquitin and p62.
 Figure 3—figure supplement 3–7 display the 15 quantitative readouts compiled by HRMAn of 9000 fields of view (~90 GB) and >175,000 vacuoles identified in stage 1.
 Taking advantage of the large-scale capabilities of HRMAn, we found that all host cell types can mediate IFNγ-dependent type I and II Tg killing (Figure 3—figure supplement 3B–C), and growth restriction (Figure 3—figure supplement 4A–B) to similar levels.
 Tg vacuoles show strain-dependent (A549, HUVEC), and strain-independent (HFFs) IFNγ-stimulated movement towards the nucleus (Figure 3—figure supplement 4C).
 HRMAn revealed that type II Tg grew slower than type I Tg in each host cell line and that their growth decreased more upon treatment with IFNγ (Figure 3—figure supplement 5A–B).
 Consistent with this, stage 2 HRMAn showed that all cell types could recruit ubiquitin and/or p62 equally well (Figure 3—figure supplement 6A), while a greater percentage of type II vacuoles per cell were decorated in response to IFNγ-priming (Figure 3—figure supplement 6B).
 The exception to this were THP-1 cells, which did not mount a strain-specific response (Figure 3—figure supplement 6B).
 Distribution analysis further indicated that THP-1s display a higher intrinsic capacity to decorate Tg vacuoles than other cell lines, even in the absence of IFNγ (Figure 3—figure supplement 6C).
 While no cell-type dependent differences in ubiquitin or p62 coat distance were observed (Figure 3—figure supplement 7A), THP-1s not only decorate vacuoles with more ubiquitin upon IFNγ stimulation, they also appear to recruit p62 in an IFNγ-independent fashion (Figure 3—figure supplement 7B).
 Decorated vacuoles in all host cell types displayed a greater ability to restrict the growth of type II versus type I Tg upon IFNγ treatment (Figure 3—figure supplement 7C–D).
 These results highlight the ability of HRMAn to provide high-throughput and quantitative single-cell analysis of host–pathogen interactions at a scale not achievable by automated bulk or manual quantification.

-## HRMAn can be adapted for bacteria-host interaction analysis
+### HRMAn can be adapted for bacteria-host interaction analysis

 To demonstrate its flexibility, HRMAn was trained to recognize the bacterium Salmonella enterica Typhimurium (STm) - a pathogen 16x smaller than Tg (0.5 μm vs. 8 μm) - and then set to analyze the impact of IFNγ on bacterial killing, replication, and ubiquitin recruitment.
 Stage 1 outputs showed that similar to Tg (Figure 3), IFNγ treatment in HeLa cells reduced the ratio of STm vacuoles/cell and the bacterial load, without impacting the percent of infected host cells (Figure 4A).
 At the single cell level, HRMAn found a significant reduction in the number of STm vacuoles/cell, consistent with a reduction in vacuole size, percent of replicating bacteria, and reduced numbers of STm/vacuole (Figure 4B–C).
 These results demonstrate that HeLa cells can control infection with STm through IFNγ−dependent bacterial killing and growth restriction.

 ![Figure 4.](https://cdn.elifesciences.org/articles/40560/elife-40560-fig4-v1.jpg)

-**Figure 4.:** Salmonella enterica Typhimurium infection in IFNγ-treated HeLa cells.HeLa cells were stimulated with 100 IU/mL IFNγ, infected with Salmonella enterica Typhimurium (STm) and analyzed 2 hr post-infection.
+**Figure 4.:** HeLa cells were stimulated with 100 IU/mL IFNγ, infected with Salmonella enterica Typhimurium (STm) and analyzed 2 hr post-infection.
 (A–C) Stage one infection analysis parameters.
 (A) Infection parameters depicted as total percent of STm infected cells, the ratio of STm vacuoles to cells and the ratio of bacteria to cells.
 (B) Cellular readouts showing the proportion of cells that contain a certain number of bacteria vacuoles, the mean vacuole size of STm and the vacuole position as the value of the mean euclidian distance of STm vacuoles to the host cell nucleus.
 (C) Replication capacity of STm shown as the proportion of replicating bacteria and the distribution of replicating STm.
 (D) Training of the deep convolution neural network (CNN) to analyze host protein recruitment to STm vacuoles and bacteria.
 Left: Example images showing the difference of no recruitment versus ubiquitin (magenta) recruitment to STm.
 Middle: Decrease of negative log likelihood (NLL) used as loss function during CNN training over training cycles (epochs) for STm model.
 Right: Confusion matrix of STm model validation, classification accuracy (0 to 1) during validation is colour-coded blue to red and indicated in the figure.
 (E) Cellular response to infection with STm measured through the percentage of cells that decorate vacuoles and the average proportion of vacuoles per cell that are being decorated simultaneously and the overall proportion of ubiquitin decorated STm vacuoles.
 N shows the total number of vacuoles analyzed for each condition, percentages are indicated in the legend.
 (F) Properties of the host protein coat on STm vacuoles as the average coat distance for ubiquitin to STm and mean fluorescence intensity of ubiquitin.
 (G) Fate of STm grouped based on host protein recruitment.
 Shown is the proportion of replicating bacteria and the replication distribution based on recruitment status of the vacuole.
 All data shown above represent the mean of N = 3 experiments±SEM.
 Significance was determined using unpaired t-tests, n.s. = not significant, *p≤0.05; **p≤0.01, ***p≤0.001, ****p≤0.0001.

 For stage 2, we used the Tg recruitment model as input to retrain HRMAn for quantification of ubiquitin recruitment to STm (Figure 4D).
 This allowed us to achieve 69.9% classification accuracy, confirmed by expert-based cross-validation, in just 40 epochs using 10-fold less non-augmented image data (Figure 4D).
 It’s known that HeLa cells restrict STm growth by maintaining vacuole integrity; the small percentage of bacteria that escape vacuoles are decorated with ubiquitin and subsequently cleared by autophagy (Noad et al., 2017; van Wijk et al., 2017).
 Interestingly, stage 2 HRMAn showed that the percent of host cells which recruit ubiquitin to STm doubles upon IFNγ treatment, while the percent of decorated vacuoles/cell increases only slightly (Figure 4E).
 As seen with Tg (Figure 3E, Figure 3—figure supplement 7A), IFNγ does not impact the distance of the ubiquitin coat to STm but increases its thickness (Figure 4F).
 This indicates that more ubiquitin is recruited to cytosolic STm in the presence of IFNγ and growth of decorated bacteria was restricted (Figure 4G).
 Consequently, although IFNγ treatment increases the number of host cells that recruit ubiquitin to STm and the intensity of that recruitment, at the single-cell level HeLa cells appear to have reached their capacity for detection and autophagy-mediated clearance of cytosolic/ubiquitinated STm independent of IFNγ treatment (Figure 4E–G).

-## HRMANs versatility allows for rapid adaption to study pathogen biology
+### HRMANs versatility allows for rapid adaption to study pathogen biology

 To illustrate the versatility of HRMAn and the advantage of the modular architecture combined with the accessible user interface that comes with the KNIME Analytics platform, we performed experiments to stress HRMAn’s applicability and adaptability to study pathogen-driven parameters of infection.
 Using transgenic Tg lines expressing different parasite virulence factors, we were able to reproduce and expand upon published data (Virreira Winter et al., 2011).
 We confirmed that expression of ROP16 from type I Tg or lack of GRA15 in otherwise isogenic type II parasites (PruA7) reduces the recruitment of murine guanylate binding proteins (Gbps) to the vacuoles.
 Similarly, expression of type I ROP18 in type III parasites (CEP) also reduced recruitment of murine Gbps 1, 2 and 5 compared to isogenic type III parasites (Figure 5A).
 This analysis shows that HRMAn can be used to study effects of pathogen effector proteins on an established host phenotype.